-Parties cannot be required to mediate before commencing proceedings.
-However, under the Civil Dispute Resolution Act 2011 (Cth), the legal representatives for the party issuing the proceedings must sign and file a genuine steps statement that sets out the steps that have been taken to try and resolve the matter before issuing proceedings.
+Parties are not required to mediate before commencing proceedings.
+However, the Civil Dispute Resolution Act 2011 (Cth) requires the legal representative for the party issuing the proceeding to sign and file a genuine steps statement that sets out the steps that have been taken to try and resolve the matter before issuing proceedings.

-In the course of the proceeding, the Federal Court will consider options for alternative dispute resolution, including mediation, as early as reasonably practicable and may order the parties to mediate.
+In the course of the proceeding, the Federal Court will consider options for alternative dispute resolution, including mediation, as early as reasonably practicable, and it may order the parties to mediate.
 Mediation is more common than arbitration, unless the dispute is governed by a contract mandating that arbitration be undertaken before or in lieu of Court litigation.